percolate/sdic/README.md

 - `lastname` `NULL`
 - `email` `NOT NULL`

-Now, let's suppose your application allow users to register just with their `email` but can fill in they `firstname` and `lastname` later on, but we don't want our users to have only a firstname or a lastname.
+Now, let's suppose your application allows users to register just with their `email` but can fill in their `firstname` and `lastname` later on, but we don't want our users to have only a firstname or a lastname.

 Simply put, our constraint is: Make sure every users has either a `firstname`